steinuil/steinuil.github.io/posts/dotnet-on-nix.md

 }
 ```

-Then you need to import it to the main `configuration.nix` file.
+Then I imported it to the main `configuration.nix` file.
 (Note the parenthesis around the import: Nix will throw [a cryptic infinite recursion error](https://discourse.nixos.org/t/infinite-recursion-encountered-at-undefined-position/3039/13?u=steinuil) with no stack trace if you forget them!)

 ```nix
 nixpkgs.overlays = [ (import ./my-overlay.nix) ];